afraelizondo/Election_Analysis/README.md

 - Instead of county we could look for states, regions, countries.
 - Instead of candidate names, we could add a function so we know in which political party are the candidates.

+Talking about the greatest benefit of using this over the next elections is that the results can be reported and published in a faster and less complicated way.

-Some of the advantages of reusing code are save time and resources, as well as reduce redundancy.
+In general, some of the advantages of reusing code are save time and resources, as well as reduce redundancy.
 Something worth to mention is that it can be used on any operating machine, system, or platform, so it makes it easier to run the code in any place of work where is necesary.